 Accounting for different types of funds

 In the annual accounts restricted and endowment funds must be reported separately from unrestricted funds.
-As a minimum all funds of one type should be reported together, either as three separate columns or, in the case of accounts on the R&P basis, as three separate statements of account.
+As a minimum all funds of one type should be reported together, either as three separate columns or, in the case of accounts on the receipt and payments basis, as three separate statements of account.
 It is important that the reader can tell that all the funds are not held on the same basis and it is important that the PCC members know that certain funds have restrictions on the way the money can be used.
 The PCC must also be able to demonstrate that it still holds assets belonging to restricted and endowment funds and has not used these for unauthorised purposes.
 It is a breach of trust to spend restricted funds for purposes other than for which they were given without the prior consent of the Charity Commission.

 The PCC’s unused monies may be invested to generate income.
 Any income earned belongs to the fund whose assets were invested and the income is, therefore, subject to the same restrictions as that fund.
 So the investment income must be attributed to each fund, based on the amounts invested and the time for which they were invested and must be accounted for as part of the fund to which they belonged.